Console - Data Sources

 Importing and Exporting Peer Gateway Data

 For larger networks that contain a large volume of Gateways, peering data can be exported and saved as well as re-imported.
 This makes it easy to load peering data onto many Gateways without manual data entry.
-To import or export peering data, click on the utility icon (1) to expose the menu and follow the steps listed above.
+To import or export peering data, click on the import or export options under the actions drop down and follow the steps listed above.
 Note that data will be stored on a JSON file.